- Aim of this guidance

 2. Check if your criminal record prevents you from doing the role

-If you’re currently a trustee, you’ll need to check if any of the new disqualification reasons coming into effect will apply to you from 1 August 2018.
+If you’re currently a trustee or looking to become one, you’ll need to check if any of the new disqualification reasons coming into effect will apply to you.

-If you’re currently in a relevant senior manager position, you will need to check if any of the disqualification reasons will apply to you from 1 August 2018.
+If you’re currently in, or looking to work in a relevant senior manager position, you will need to check if any of the disqualification reasons will apply to you.

 3. Use our tool to double-check